Hypothesis Testing 101

 The medication has an effect.

 The above statement falls into the ‘Weak Hypothesis’ category.
-This statement can be used to falsify the claim but it’s not a clear and specific statement to be categorised into the ‘Strong Hypothesis’ category.
+This statement can be used to falsify the claim but it’s not a clear and specific statement to be categorized into the ‘Strong Hypothesis’ category.

 Statement 3 →